Melania Trump participates in annual children's hospital visit | WSGW 790 AM & 100.5 FM

 She also urged the children to “stay strong and well” before kicking off the story.

-Everyone at the event was wearing masks, as well as practicing social distancing, a hospital spokesperson told CBS News via email.
+Everyone at the event was wearing masks and practicing social distancing, a hospital spokesperson told CBS News via email.
 The space was closed to hospital visitors, they added.

-The video showed the first lady removing her face covering to read the book, prompting concerns the she had violated the hospital’s guidelines.
+The video showed the first lady removing her face covering to read the book, prompting concerns that she had violated the hospital’s guidelines.

 “All staff, families/caregivers and visitors must wear a mask at all times while in any Children’s National facility to prevent the spread of COVID-19,” the website states.